Roger Edgeworth: Career

-He likewise obtained the prebend of Slape, or Slope, in the church of Salisbury, and held it till his death.
-'When K. Hen.
+Death and reputation

+Edgeworth died between 24 December 1559 and 17 January 1560, probably as a result of a major influenza epidemic that swept England at that time.
+He was buried before the choir door in Wells Cathedral, with his will being proved on 1 June 1560.
+This included bequests to Oriel College, Wells Cathedral and members of his family.

+Edgeworth's posthumous reputation was that of a conservative theologian who showed his truest colours in the reign of 'Bloody Mary':When K. Hen.
 8 had extirpated the pope's power, he seemed to be very moderate, and also in the reign of K. Ed.
 6, but when qu.
-Mary succeeded he shew'd himself a most zealous person for the Roman Catholic religion, and a great enemy to Luther and reformers'.
+Mary succeeded he shew'd himself a most zealous person for the Roman Catholic religion, and a great enemy to Luther and reformers.

-He died in the beginning of 1560, and was buried before the choir door in Wells Cathedral.
-His will was proved on 1 June 1560.
-He was a benefactor to Oriel College.

 Works

+Edgeworth's collected sermons, first published 1557, were edited and republished by Janet Wilson in 1993.
+Her volume is accompanied by a lengthy introduction which includes a 24-page biography of Edgeworth, an evaluation of his doctrine and a discussion of his position within rapidly changing world of the English Reformation.

-He was the author of: 1.
+One of Edgeworth's nineteenth-century biographers notes that:He was the author of: 1.
 'Resolutions concerning the Sacraments.'
 In Burnet's 'Hist. of the Reformation.'
 2. 'Resolutions of some Questions relating to Bishops and Priests, and of other matters tending to the Reformation of the Church made by Henry VIII,’ ibid.
 3. 'Sermons, very Fruitfull, Godly, and Learned, … With a repertorie or table, directinge to many notable matters expressed in the same Sermons.
 In ædibus Roberti Caley,’ London, 4to, 1557, containing 307 folios in black letter.
 At the beginning of the eighteenth sermon he states that he had abstained from preaching for five or six years, viz. during the reign of Edward VI; consequently the former sermons were delivered in Henry VIII's time, and the rest after Queen Mary's accession.
 Dibdin, in his 'Library Companion' (i.
 81–5), after giving copious extracts from this very scarce volume, remarks that 'upon the whole Edgeworth is less nervous and familiar than Latimer, less eloquent than Fox, and less learned and logical than Drant.
-He is, however, a writer of a fine fancy, and an easy and flowing style.'
+He is, however, a writer of a fine fancy, and an easy and flowing style.